Bhpsngum/starblast-modding-express/middleware/README.md

 ```

-For documentation on how to create a middleware, please check [CREATE_MIDDLEWARE.md](this file).
+For documentation on how to create a middleware, please check [this file](./CREATE_MIDDLEWARE.md).